 E: Empower others to be the best version of the man/woman that God created them to be.
 Ephesians 2:10 reminds us that we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago

 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.Ephesians 2:10

 At times it takes someone else pointing out our gifts and talents and the potential they see in us – we were ALL created as God’s masterpiece, each in our own individual way

 Sometimes we need encouragement to believe we are a masterpiece.
 At HOPE Missions we want to be our friends’ biggest cheerleader as they seek to be the masterpiece that God created them to be.

-We seek to fulfill our mission by providing breakfast Monday, Wednesday, and Friday as well as a Bible Study on Tuesday and Thursday.
+We seek to fulfill our mission by providing breakfast Monday through Saturday as well as a Bible Study on Tuesday and Thursday.
 See Honey’s Place for more details.

 We also provide local city bus tickets, emergency housing, clothing, snack packs, and a variety of basic needs for individuals.
 Beyond basic needs, we help people find jobs, get rides to work, replace lost identification documents, store personal belongings, etc., as part of our intensive case management.

 We’re connected with ministries across the county (and beyond) to help those in need.
 When the prisons reopen, we plan to be visiting as often as they’ll let us!
 There is much work to do!
 Please check out some ways to support this ministry by visiting Get Involved.